sinch/docs/docs/sms/sms-other/sms-other-http-basic.md

 ### Destination URI

-To receive the MO message Sinch needs a URL that specify where the messages should be sent.
+To receive the MO message Sinch needs a URL that specifies where the messages should be sent (Deliver_SM URL updates can be requested via your Sinch account manager).
 The URL will be passed as HTTP1.1 GET request.
 Sinch need:

 >   - Hostname
 >   - Port